Last updated 19th May 2020

 SIDAS (Somerset Integrated Domestic Abuse Service) can support anyone effected by domestic violence (which is likely to increase over the coming weeks).
 Their number is 0800 69 49 999 and is available 8am – 8pm or email email@example.com.
 More information can be found on the SIDAS website.

 Moving to a friend’s address for several days to allow a “cooling off” period following arguments at home or if you are feeling unsafe is allowed during this period.
 Additionally, those living with domestic abuse can access safe spaces at Boots pharmacies.
 Those needing help can ask staff at the counter to use the consultation room, where they will be able to contact services for help and advice.

 Are the parks and green spaces still open?

-However, please be aware that our Rangers are no longer working in the parks and green spaces on a day to day basis – and we’ve suspended all non-essential work out and about, including all grass cutting.
+We will be aiming to keep on top of our grass cutting, but please be aware that our Rangers are no longer working in the parks and green spaces on a day to day basis.

-If you see something that might be a problem – let us know by calling 01373 465757.
-That way, we can look at it; and we can complete any emergency works that have to happen.
+Because of this, if you see something that might be a problem – let us know by calling 01373 465757.
+That way, we can look at it and can complete any emergency works that have to happen.

 Please look after yourselves and others by following the latest advice: